audwofla/hint-of-blue/README.md

 - If the plugin or host crashes during parameter access, verify that `AudioProcessorValueTreeState` (`apvts`) is constructed before UI attachments are created and that attachments use the correct parameter IDs.
 - Check parameter default values and ranges in `PluginProcessor.cpp::createParameters()`.

-## Contributing

-Contributions are welcome.
-Please fork the repository, make changes on a branch, and open a pull request.

-## License

-Add a license file (e.g., `LICENSE`) to clarify the project license.